weaviate/weaviate-io/developers/weaviate/current/getting-started/basics.md

 * Different classes can represent different vector spaces.
 * The schema has a Class-property data structure.
 * You can configure Weaviate in the schema.
+* You define classes and properties in the schema.
 * We can query using the GraphQL-interface or -in some cases- the RESTful API.
 * Vectors come from machine learning models that you inference yourself or through a Weaviate module.
 * You can use Weaviate modules, but you don’t _have_ to use them.